AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is viewing their Home Pending approvals widget, they see documents that have been deleted.
 If the user clicks on one of these documents, they are taken to a blank page.

+#### Users

+**The user profile Email Locale field has been disabled**

+For organizations on IMS, language preferences are stored in each user's Adobe Experience Cloud profile.
+The Email Locale field in the Workfront user profile has been disabled (for IMS organizations only) and a tooltip on that field provides instructions on how to access language settings in the Adobe profile.

+This addresses an issue that when an admin attempts to change the Email locale setting for a user, it reverts to English.

 +++

 +++**Maintenance Update on August 22, 2024**